-They can provide years of companionship, protection and fun, particularly if they are well trained.
+They can provide years of companionship, protection, and fun, mainly if they are well trained.

 There are many options available for properly training your pet, everything from puppy classes to books and free online tools.

-Below are 10 breeds that are known to be good with kids.
+Below are ten breeds that are known to be good with kids.